progressivis/progressivis/doc/notebooks.md

 ProgressiVis currently supports `one to one` and `one to many` joins (but not `many to many`).

-In a `one to many` join, the table on the `one` side is called `primary` and the table on the `many` side is called `related`.
+In a `one-to-many` join, the table on the `one` side is called `primary` and the table on the `many` side is called `related`.

-Obviously, in a `one to one` join, the two roles are interchangeable:
+Obviously, in a `one-to-one` join, the two roles are interchangeable:

-The first step is to select the two inputs and define their respective roles then click `OK`:
+The first step is to select the two inputs and define their respective roles, then click `OK`:

 ![](viz_images/join.png)